 Key points:

-Over the last 50+ years, a tremendous amount of work has been done rigorously testing study techniques to determine which ones result in better learning.
-This has been empiric testing—testing each method against a control group.
-There is a "best way" to prep for the boards.
+Over the last 50+ years, a tremendous amount of work has been done to rigorously test study techniques to determine which ones result in better learning.
+Empiric testing shows that there is a "best way" to prep for the boards.

 We've been teaching how to weave these evidence-based learning techniques into your study time for years, but a lot of doctors still have questions, nuance to their study habits, and simply need something that will take the away the stress of having to build a study schedule themselves.